 Students meeting the Honor Roll criteria during any of the first three marking periods will receive an Honor Roll Certificate for that marking period.
 No Honor Roll Certificates are issued for fourth marking period or Final Grades.
-(NOTE: National Junior Honor Society information and requirements can be found on the MERS website, www.mersnj.us.
-Select MEMS and click on Student Resources at the top of the page.
+(NOTE: National Junior Honor Society information and requirements can be found on the MERS website.